abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 I already started talking about what is the Critique about, but before we fully answer that question we need to introduce another distinction between logical statements.
 This is the distinction between *analytic* statements (or tautologies as they are also called) and *synthetic* statements (as you will learn, Kant likes to divide stuff in two).
 Analytic statements are ones which are derived from other statements via logical rules.
 The most famous example of such statements is Aristotelian-style *syllogisms*, for example, if we know that "Athenians are mortal and Socrates is an Athenian" we can conclude that "Socrates is mortal."
 Such statements are called tautologies because the conclusion consists of nothing more than a repetition of what is already known.
 Analytic statements are, therefore, not very interesting.
 It is the synthetic statements (i.e. everything else) that are the subject of the book.

 It is obvious that analytic statements can be deduces a priori i.e. I don't need to have any experience with Socrates or Athenians to conclude that if Athenians are mortal and Socrates is an Athenian, then Socrates is mortal.
 It is equally obvious that the main way to gain synthetic knowledge is a posteriori - through experience.
-But do we have *synthetic a priori* knowledge (or *transcendental knowledge*, as Kant also calls it)?
+But do we have *synthetic a priori* knowledge (or *transcedental knowledge*, as Kant also calls it)?
 According to Kant, we do.

 The word "Critique" means "a detailed analysis and assessment of something."
 When we say "pure reason", we mean pure from experience (*a priori*).
 Kant begins writing with the firm conviction that such knowledge exists (i.e. real knowledge about the world which is not perceived through the senses) and then ventures in an inquiry to *prove* that that is really so and what are the boundaries and the objective validity of such knowledge.